vishallalge/Java-Spring-Framework-6-Spring-Boot-3-Spring-AI-Telusko/Advance-java.md

 - If you want to write your own logic to sort then you can use `Comparator`

 - If you want to give power to class to compare its objects itself, we can use `Comparable` there.

+## forEach method -
+- In Java, the .forEach() method is used to iterate over elements in a collection such as a List, Set, or Map using lambda expressions or method references.
+- It is available from Java 8 onwards as part of the Iterable interface and the Streams API.
+- Simply we can use this to print the items of different data structure.

+- ex.
+    `List<String> names = Arrays.asList("Alice", "Bob", "Charlie");`

+    `names.forEach(name -> System.out.println(name));`

+## Stream -
+- A Stream is a sequence of elements that supports functional-style operations to process data, such as filtering, mapping, sorting, etc., without modifying the original data source.
+- `List<String> names = Arrays.asList("Alice", "Bob", "Charlie");`

+    `names.stream()
+    .filter(name -> name.startsWith("A"))
+     .forEach(System.out::println);`

+## Parallel Stream -
+- `parallelStream()` is a way to process streams concurrently, using multiple CPU threads automatically, ideal for large, performance-critical tasks where the order of processing does not matter.

+# Revisit this topics :
+- ## Thread
+- ## Stream
+- ## Parallel Stream
+- ## Optional class in Java
+- ## Method Reference
+- ## Constructor Reference